 - Independent Examination (IE) An IE will be held to determine the 'soundness' of the Draft Plan Strategy, taking into account any representations or counter representations.
-An Advisory Report of the findings from the Independent Examiner will be issued to the Department2. - Binding Report following consideration of the Advisory Report, the Department will issue a Binding Report to the Council.
-The Council must incorporate any changes outlined in the Binding Report into the Plan Strategy. - Adoption of Plan Strategy Following the Independent Examination, and direction from the Department, the Plan Strategy will be formally adopted by the Council.
+An Advisory Report of the findings from the Independent Examiner will be issued to the Department. - Binding Report following consideration of the Advisory Report, the Department will issue a Binding Report to the Council.
+The Council must incorporate any changes outlined in the Binding Report into the Plan Strategy.